DimaUd/Heart-Attack/README.md

   so the issue is how we can make in right way data preperation, how we can get from our data all information in the right way some sources about this:
   #
- Evaluation of k‑nearest neighbour classifer performance for heterogeneous data sets:https://link.springer.com/content/pdf/10.1007/s42452-019-1356-9.pdf
+ Evaluation of k‑nearest neighbour classifer performance for heterogeneous data sets:https://link.springer.com/content/pdf/10.1007/s42452-019-1356-9.pdf:<br />
+ The data is frst divided into pure numerical and pure binary features, specifc distances are then applied <br />
+ to the numerical and binary features, and the result of the two distances is assembled into one single distance using a weighted average to form the combined distance value.<br />